Klostar/Tolo-Fitness-App/README.md

 Acceptance Criteria: Gym managers should be able to give each class a maximum capacity Acceptance Criteria: Gym managers should not be able to assign members to a class that is already full.
 (At capacity)

+to run application in terminal ruby tolo_fitness_app.rb which will run sinatra then open localhost: 4567